 Is there anything I should do before calling?

-We at Reliant Heating & Air Conditioning believe that in this tough economic climate, no one should be forced to spend money that doesn’t need to be spent, so we’ve compiled a short list of simple troubleshooting items you can check yourself if your heating or air conditioning system is not working like it should.
+We at Reliant Heating & Air Conditioning believe that in this tough economic climate, no one should be forced to spend money that doesn’t need to be spent, so we’ve compiled a shortlist of simple troubleshooting items you can check yourself if your heating or air conditioning system is not working as it should.